List of The Great British Bake Off finalists (series 8–present): Series 13 (2022)

+Abdul and another contestant this series was absent on the third week, leading the judges to decide not to eliminate anyone in their absence.

 Syabira Yusoff (winner)

 Syabira Yusoff was a London cardiovascular research associate of King's College London since 2019 at the time of competition.
 Yusoff was born in Malaysia, where she earned her bachelor's degree in agricultural science.
 Then she immigrated to the United Kingdom in 2013 to study genetics and bioinformatics for her Doctor of Philosophy (PhD) degree.

 Yusoff started baking in 2017 and has reinvented British classic bakes with Malaysian flavours.
 She won the Star Baker award three consecutive times in the thirteenth series.
 Yusoff was crowned the 2022 winner and became the first Malaysian-born Bake Off winner after delivering her own "Summer Picnic" signature bake—pork-less pie alternative, heart-shaped tea sandwiches served "with broad bean and sauce verde", and Swiss rolls infused with elderflower—and her planet-themed Showstopper bake "This Is My Home".

 Sandro Farmhouse

-Nelsandro "Sandro" Farmhouse was a London nanny at the time of competition.
+Nelsandro "Sandro" Farmhouse, one of runners-up of the thirteenth series, was a London nanny at the time of competition.
 Farmhouse was born in Angola.
 At age two, he and his mother escaped from the Angolan Civil War in early 1990s.
 His interest in baking rose after his father died in early 2010s when Farmhouse was twenty-one years old.
 He has run virtual baking lessons for autistic children.
-He won the Star Baker award in only the fifth (Desserts) week of the thirteenth series.
-Farmhouse became one of runners-up, losing to Syabira Yusoff.
+He only won the Star Baker award once: in the fifth (Desserts) week of the thirteenth series.